lgili/SpiceLab/README.md

 ---

 ## License & acknowledgements
-MIT License © Luiz Carlos Gili.
-Circuit Toolkit stands on the shoulders of the SPICE ecosystem (NGSpice, LTspice, Xyce) and scientific Python libraries.
+MIT License © Luiz Carlos Gili. spicelab stands on the shoulders of the SPICE ecosystem (NGSpice, LTspice, Xyce) and scientific Python libraries.
 Many thanks to their authors and maintainers.